-On December 1st, all currently enrolled members of the junior class (as determined by the Registrar’s Office) will be automatically enrolled in the Priority Private Off-Campus Process SPACES site.
-The SPACES site contain specific information, instructions, link to priority quiz, and the process timeline.
+In mid-November, all currently enrolled members of the junior class (as determined by the Registrar’s Office) will be automatically enrolled in the Private Off-Campus Process SPACES site.
+The SPACES site contains specific information, instructions, link to the required quiz, and the process timeline.

 The first week in February is the earliest students will be approved for Private off-campus release.